 Green Light Technology for Emergency Vehicles

 Response to 911 calls have become faster and safer through a program to put traffic light control in the hands of emergency responders.
 The Town actively works with the Fire Department and the North Carolina Department of Transportation (NCDOT) to install emergency vehicle preemption devices at signals where they can be beneficial at reducing emergency response times.
-Soon, nearly half of the signals in Town will have emergency vehicle preemption devices installed.
+As of August 2018, 110 of the Town's 200 traffic signals have emergency vehicle preemption.
+Additional locations will be added to the system in the coming year.

 Requirements for a New Signal